ASAP Bari

-Jabari Shelton (born December 23, 1991 in Harlem, New York), better known as ASAP Bari (stylized as A$AP Bari) or Young Lord, is an American streetwear designer, entrepreneur, and convicted sex offender.
-He is known as a co-founder of the New York hip-hop collective ASAP Mob, which he formed in 2006 alongside ASAP Yams, ASAP Kham and ASAP Illz.
-He is also a co-founder of the streetwear clothing label VLONE; in October 2022, after Bari's recent inconsistencies affected the brand, he was ousted from VLONE.
+Jabari Shelton (born December 23, 1991), better known as ASAP Bari (stylized as A$AP Bari) or Young Lord, is an American streetwear designer and entrepreneur.
+He is known as a co-founder of the New York hip-hop collective ASAP Mob, which he formed in 2006 alongside ASAP Yams, ASAP Kham, and ASAP Illz.
+He was also a co-founder of the streetwear clothing label Vlone, before being ousted in October 2022.

 Career

-A$AP Mob
+ASAP Mob

-In 2006, Shelton founded the rap collective A$AP Mob alongside A$AP Yams, A$AP Kham and A$AP Illz.
-Shelton does not rap but performs creative functions and networks with other individuals for the collective.
-Shelton was the one who allegedly introduced rapper A$AP Rocky to A$AP Yams.
+In 2006, Shelton founded the rap collective ASAP Mob alongside ASAP Yams, ASAP Kham, and ASAP Illz.
+Shelton does not contribute to the Mob as a musical artist (rap or produce) but handles the creative functions and networks with other individuals for the collective.
+Shelton was the one who allegedly introduced rapper ASAP Rocky to ASAP Yams.
 While establishing himself, his influences in the rap industry were Sean Combs and Dame Dash, two fellow Harlemites.

-VLONE
+Vlone

-Following the success of various ASAP Mob members (most notably Rocky), Shelton and fellow member Kamoni Chandler, known as A$AP K, co-founded the streetwear label, VLONE, in late 2011.
-VLONE Hoodies and Vlone Shirt quickly became famous in the streets of Harlem.
-Shelton, who had previously been the head of A$AP Rocky's merchandise during his tours, worked with Chandler on the brand.
-After a falling out, Chandler left the brand and Shelton took over.
+Following the success of various ASAP Mob members (most notably Rocky), Shelton and fellow member Kamoni Chandler, known as ASAP K, co-founded the streetwear label, Vlone, in late 2011.
+Vlone hoodies and shirts quickly became famous in the streets of Harlem.
+Shelton, who had previously been the head of ASAP Rocky's merchandise during his tours, worked with Chandler on the brand.
+After a falling out, Chandler left the brand, and Shelton took over.
 Shelton brought in Edison Chen of CLOT, who handles the design work of the label.
 He stated in an interview with Mass Appeal that much of his influence came from trying on and stealing clothes with his friends while living in Harlem, feeling the fabrics of high-value brands.
 Vlone is more than just a brand, it is a style and culture which means "You live alone and you die alone".

-In 2014, VLONE debuted its first collection.
-VLONE encountered a partnership with Nike in 2017; On July 31, a Nike spokesman confirmed that the VLONE deal with Shelton was terminated following the release of a video of him sexually assaulting a woman in a hotel room.
+In 2014, Vlone debuted its first collection.
+Vlone encountered a partnership with Nike in 2017; On July 31, a Nike spokesman confirmed that the Vlone deal with Shelton was terminated following the release of a video of him sexually assaulting a woman in a hotel room.

-In June 2017, VLONE participated in its first runway show during the 2017 Paris Fashion Week.
+In June 2017, Vlone participated in its first runway show during the 2017 Paris Fashion Week.

-In 2020, VLONE started collaborating with artists, pushing out merchandise for Juice WRLD, YoungBoy Never Broke Again, The Weeknd, Nav, Pop Smoke, and more artists.
+In 2020, Vlone started collaborating with artists, pushing out merchandise for Juice Wrld, YoungBoy Never Broke Again, the Weeknd, Nav, Pop Smoke, and more artists.

-On Friday, October 8, 2022, citing issues with Bari's discrepancies against several affiliates of the ASAP Mob, attempting to take over the brand for himself and five years of ignoring his sexual assault scandal, VLONE announced that he had been fired from the company.
-In a confirmation via Instagram, they stated that they would not partake in "any irrational behavior associated or related with Jabari ‘Younglord’ Shelton.
-He has no authority to style himself as “Mr. VLONE,” use or license VLONE – this behavior is contrary to our collective."
+On October 8, 2022, citing issues with Bari's discrepancies against several affiliates of the ASAP Mob, attempting to take over the brand for himself, and five years of ignoring his sexual assault scandal, Vlone announced that he had been fired from the company.
+In a confirmation via Instagram, they stated that they would not partake in "any irrational behavior associated or related with Jabari 'Younglord' Shelton.
+He has no authority to style himself as 'Mr. Vlone,' use or license Vlone – this behavior is contrary to our collective."